-It acts as a differentiator between product variations [ SKUs] of the same item.
-Size, colour, category can be examples of Product Attributes.
+It acts as a differentiator between product variations [SKUs] of the same item.
+Size, color, and category can be examples of Product Attributes.
 You can modify Product Attributes when adding new or editing already existing Products.

 Projects cannot be deleted manually.

-Promotion tiers let you run auto-applied discounts that don’t require Vouchers as in the case of discount coupons, gift cards, referral codes etc. It needs, however, two fields to be provided:
+Promotion tiers let you run auto-applied discounts that don’t require Vouchers as in the case of discount coupons, gift cards, referral codes, etc. It needs, however, two fields need to be provided:

 - action – what discount should be applied if the promotion conditions are met

 Go here to learn more about running promotions with Voucherify.

 A process of assigning Voucher to the particular customer.
 The publication can take place in four ways: